 Dr. Robert Koffman, whose operational mental health expertise is unparalleled in Navy medicine, joins the staff as Semper Fi Fund Director of Wellness.
 A retired Navy Captain and subject matter expert in deployment health, Dr. Koffman dedicates himself to helping the Semper Fi Fund's holistic support of our warriors and their families.

-This program is initiated to assist Service members in preparing for and finding meaningful trades, careers, or small business opportunities through short-term vocational education and apprenticeships with trade experts.
+The Apprenticeship Program is initiated to assist service members in preparing for and finding meaningful trades, careers or small business opportunities through short-term vocational education and apprenticeships with trade experts.

-Semper Fi Fund celebrates another major milestone by announcing $150 Million in assistance to Service members of all branches of the Armed Forces.
+Semper Fi Fund celebrates another major milestone by announcing $150 million in assistance to service members, veterans, and military families of all branches in the Armed Forces.

-Semper Fi Fund celebrates GuideStar’s Platinum rating, demonstrating our commitment to transparency.
+Semper Fi Fund celebrates GuideStar’s Platinum Rating, demonstrating our commitment to financial transparency.

 An innovative part of Semper Fi Fund’s Wellness Program, NeuroFitness is added to provide neurofeedback training.
 This helps to restore cognitive function, improve memory, manage pain and assist with other stress-related issues.